Best Sprinkler for Kids

 The Trampoline Sprinkler requires some forethought, planning, and more setup than the average sprinkler.
 You'll need a few things before you begin.
 In addition to a trampoline with surrounding safety net poles, you'll benefit from scissors and a good underlayment to avoid a giant mud hole when all is said and done.
-This hose attachment system requires zip-tying (ties are included) the flat hose to the poles, and it takes time and effort.
-This process isn't difficult unless someone is trying to jump simultaneously, which is a problem we did experience.
+This hose attachment system requires zip-tying (ties are included) the flat hose to the poles, which takes time and effort.
+This process isn't difficult unless someone tries to jump simultaneously, which is a problem we did experience.

-Toddlers also love the playmat as well as the Hydro Hoop and Unicorn.
-These product types offer gentle water velocity and less in-your-face water needle punches.
+Toddlers also love the playmat as well as the Hydro Hoop and Boxgear Unicorn.
+These product styles offer gentle water velocity and less in-your-face water needle punches.

-In our tests, older and more adventurous children preferred the erratic pattern of the Hydro Swirl and the Kids Sprinkler Fire Hydrant that both offer a random pattern or lots of water spraying in multiple directions at once.
-In short, you know your kid best, and it might take some hit or miss purchases to find the perfect Goldilocks fit, but we believe the hectic nature and harder pressure of the Hydro Swirl are too much for toddlers unless the water pressure is so low that the tubes barely move.
+During testing, older and more adventurous kids preferred the erratic pattern of the Hydro Swirl and the Kids Sprinkler Fire Hydrant, which offer a random pattern and water spraying in multiple directions at once.
+In short, you know your child best, and it could take some experimentation to find the perfect fit, but we believe the hectic nature and harder pressure of the Hydro Swirl are too much for toddlers unless the water pressure is low enough that the tubes barely move.

-Similarly, the Smaller Hydrant needs low pressure before it is suitable for the younger crowd, as more than one child commented on the "stinging" nature of the water shooting upwards at full volume.
-The manufacturer recommends this sprayer for children 1+ years, and we'd have to respectfully disagree as it is far too frenetic and potentially stinging for suitability for children that young.
-Alternatively, the soft shower pour of the Inflatable Hydrant was enjoyed by most users as long as they weren't hoping to jump over anything as it is too high for jumping through a stream of water.
+Similarly, the Smaller Hydrant requires lower pressure before it is suitable for younger children, as more than one tester commented on the "stinging" effects of the water shooting upwards on full pressure.
+The manufacturer suggests this product for children 1+ years, but we'd respectfully disagree as it is far too frenetic and potentially stinging for little ones that young.
+Alternatively, the soft shower pour of the Inflatable Hydrant was enjoyed by most users as long as they weren't hoping to jump over anything.

-What could be more fun for kids than a water whirling sprayer in the yard to jump through in the sun?
-Our kid testers had a lot of fun hands-on testing and comparing the competition in this lineup before choosing their absolute favorites and must-have options to beat the heat.
-We think your little one will find a favorite in this lineup and think the award winners are a great place to start your search.
+What is more fun than a water whirling sprayer to jump through in the hot summer sun?
+Our kid testers had loads of leaping fun during our hands-on testing and comparing the contenders in this lineup before selecting their favorites and must-have products to beat the heat for summer fun.
+We think your child will find a favorite in this review and believe the award winners are a great place to start your adventure.

 — Wendy Schmitz